 Delays in accounts receivable processes make it harder to improve cash collection.
 Potential tools for sales automation within AR include e-invoicing, billing, matching, and verification.

-Days sales outstanding, which measures the time it takes to receive payment from the delivery of services and goods, is another benefit for automating AR.
+Days sales outstanding, which measures the time it takes to receive payment from the delivery of services and goods, is another benefit of automating AR.

 Automating accounting data entry should fit in with existing workflows.
 Before deciding to automate, take stock of current processes.

-For instance, a company struggling to make payments on time and chasing invoices due to bottlenecks in invoice approval workflows may consider automating the accounting process.
+For instance, a company struggling to make timely payments and chasing invoices due to bottlenecks in invoice approval workflows may consider automating the accounting process.